Germany ups borrowing in 2012 as euro peers save

 The troubles of Germany's most heavily indebted partners in the euro zone have driven down Berlin's borrowing costs as investors seek security in its benchmark Bunds.

-Opposition parties however criticised the government for increasing borrowing next year at a time when others are making painful spending cuts.
+Opposition parties however criticized the government for increasing borrowing next year at a time when others are making painful spending cuts.

 The new borrowing figure, laid out in a draft budget drawn up by parliament's budget committee in the early hours of Friday, was slightly below the 27.2 billion euros originally sought by the government.